Wind-River/meta-stx/README.md

 Introduction
 ------------------------

-This layer  is intended to enable starlingx on poky.
+This layer enables starlingx on poky.

 Dependencies